 Why Underfloor Heating?

 Not only does underfloor heating create a better use of space, it’s also more efficient than other heat sources.
 Underfloor heating warms a room using radiant heat and this is more comfortable than heating a room by air alone, as you do with radiators.
+The combination of a Heat Pump and Underfloor Heating is a practical and efficient use of renewable technology when considering UFH for new builds.

 The way in which underfloor heating transfers heat is also different to a radiator.
 Radiators transfer energy principally by convection, heating the air above and around the radiator causing the air to rise.
 As the warmed air is more buoyant than the cooler air in the room it will rise to the ceiling.
 The warmed air, as it crosses the ceiling, will begin to cool and then fall creating a draught.